walcht/ezQuadcopter/docs/index.md

  - Yaw
 These are either provided by the user through the remote-controller, or are set to a _default_ value when the drones receives no input from the user.
+For instance, when the drone is IDLE (no input from the user), we want it to **stabilize** around these values:
+ - 0 for Pitch
+ - 0 for Roll
+ - 0 for Yaw

 - For more complex drones, added to the orientation values, one might add:
  - Speed